SUBSCRIBE TO BAKECLUB!

 This class is, quite simply, suitable for everyone – from absolute beginners to more experienced bakers.
 As this class is completed online, it is suitable for students from all over the world.

-• A 3-hour Live Session where Anneka Manning will guide you through the process of making a traditional Christmas cake, pudding and fruit mince pies
+• A 3-hour virtual live baking demonstration on Zoom (recorded for you to rewatch at your convenience) where Anneka Manning will guide you step-by-step through the process of making a traditional Christmas cake, pudding and fruit mince pies.
+You will have the opportunity to bake the Christmas cake along with Anneka.

-• Access to Anneka's baking experience, knowledge, tips and tricks, and the ability to ask her any questions that come up during the session
+• Access to Anneka’s 35+ years of baking experience and expertise, with the ability to ask any questions that arise during the class.

-• Membership to BakeClub's exclusive The Kitchen Table online group to continue asking questions and share your baking
+• Membership to BakeClub’s exclusive The Kitchen Table online group, providing a space to ask questions and share your baking journey.

 CLICK HERE TO BOOK NOW!